mozilla-releng/balrog/docs/source/admin_api.rst

         ]
     }

-This endpoint suports pagination.
+This endpoint supports pagination.
-If "page" and "limit" are present in the query args, a slice of the revisions are returned instead of the full history.
+If "page" and "limit" are present in the query args, a slice of the revisions is returned instead of the full history.
-Eg: if page is "2" and limit is "5", the 6th through 10th revisions would be returned. "count" is not affected by pagination - it will always return the total number of revisions that exist.
+Eg: if the page is "2" and the limit is "5", the 6th through 10th revisions would be returned. "count" is not affected by pagination - it will always return the total number of revisions that exist.

 POST